apache/mxnet/docs/system/operator.md

   }
   ```

-* **Inplace Option:** To further save memory allocation cost, inplace update are welcomed.
+* **Inplace Option:** To further save memory allocation cost, in-place update are welcomed.
 This usually happens for element-wise operations when input tensor and output tensor are of the same shape.
 This could be specified by the following interface:
   ```c++
   virtual std::vector<std::pair<int, void*>> ElewiseOpProperty::ForwardInplaceOption(
       const std::vector<int> &in_data,